issue

 • can and do charge higher prices — to make higher profits

-• can and do charge lower or discounted prices — to "get rid of" puppies that are not selling fast enough or to move large quantities of animals
+• can and do charge lower or discounted prices — to "get rid of" puppies who are not selling fast enough or to move large quantities of animals

 There is limited documentation available to the public to confirm breeding and dealer interactions and pricing.
 As with all business, each company that touches "the product" marks up the price (beyond expenses) to earn a profit.
-As an example: Some USDA-licensed breeders (high-volume breeders with over 200 dogs per kennel) have been known to sell a puppy for $200 each to dealers (this would include expenses and profit).
+As an example: Some USDA-licensed breeders have been known to sell a puppy for $200 - $800 each to dealers.
 The dealer then adds kenneling and transport expenses plus their own mark-up (for profit) when selling to pet stores.
 The pet store then adds an additional mark-up (for expenses and profit), resulting in the end retail price to the consumer.
 With some pet stores, the dealer is not involved (the pet store owner buys directly from the breeder) so the price may be lower.
 NOTE: A typical mark-up within retail is 50%-60%.

 Obviously, mark-ups and prices vary widely based on type of breed, time of year, consumer demand, shipping costs, and other factors.
 The less money spent on animal care by the breeder (at his/her kennel), by the dealer (at his/her kennel), by the carrier (when the animal is trucked or shipped by air) or by the pet store (when caged at the store for days, weeks or months), the higher the profit for each animal sold.